smartinsightsfromdata/rpivotTable/README.md

 This will display the Treemap of the votes per Province.

-Or if you want to include as part of your `dplyr` pipeline, you can do that also.
+Or if you want to include it as part of your `dplyr` / `magrittr` pipeline, you can do that also:

 ```R
 library(dplyr)